fasterius/ATRADA/README.md

 ## Overview

-ATRADA (Automated Turbidity Reduction Assay Data Analysis) is an R-package for analysing TRA data in an automated and easy-to-use manner.
-It is currently in the very early stages of development and is thus **NOT** ready for any sort of use beyond testing. *Use with causon*, in other words.
+ATRADA (**Automated Turbidity Reduction Assay Data Analysis**) is an R-package for analysing TRA data in an automated and easy-to-use manner.
+It is currently in the very early stages of development and is thus **NOT** ready for any sort of use beyond testing. *Use with cauton*, in other words.

 ATRADA's features include: